junxit/us-congress-bills-114/metadata.md

 - 2015-07-30 — Committee on Finance.
 Reported by Senator Hatch with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 114-102.
 - 2015-07-30 — Committee on Finance.
 Reported by Senator Hatch with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 114-102.
 - 2015-07-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 181.
+- 2016-01-20 — Amendment SA 2952 agreed to in Senate by Unanimous Consent.
+- 2016-01-20 — Amendment SA 2952 proposed by Senator McConnell for Senator Grassley. (consideration: CR S138; text: CR S138) To improve the bill.
+- 2016-01-20 — Measure laid before Senate by unanimous consent. (consideration: CR S138-139; text of measure as reported in Senate: CR S138)
+- 2016-01-20 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2016-01-20 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2016-01-20 — Senate amendment agreed to: Amendment SA 2952 agreed to in Senate by Unanimous Consent.
+- 2016-01-20 — Senate amendment proposed (on the floor): Amendment SA 2952 proposed by Senator McConnell for Senator Grassley.(consideration: CR S138; text: CR S138)
+- 2016-01-20 — Senate amendment submitted
+- 2016-01-20 — The committee substitute as amended agreed to by Unanimous Consent. (text of committee substitute as amended: CR S138-139)